N12 – Terminating a Tenancy for Purchaser’s Own Use

 Be careful of the rent due date as this will affect the termination date.

-For example, if rent is due on the 15th of the month and you give notice to the tenant on March 15th, this means the termination date on the form should be May 14th.
+Example 1: Rent is due on the 15th of the month and you give notice to the tenant on March 15th, this means the termination date on the form should be listed as May 14th.

 Fixed-term Lease